 I do teach the novel, but I tell students that I do not want to hear the n-word aloud.
 I also explore this debate with the students so that they can voice their own views and objections.
 Sending a letter home explaining your views on the novel, your approach, and requesting feedback might be the best way to prevent problems.

-Pros and Cons of Teaching Huckleberry Finn: Pros
+Pros of Teaching Huckleberry Finn: What makes this novel worth the effort?

 How does a teacher justify the inclusion of the novel?
 Whatever your views on the pros and cons of teaching Huckleberry Finn, there are elements that make the novel a masterpiece for many.